yalavrinenko/lammps/doc/src/fix_mc_wpmd.rst

 """""""""""

 This fix performs Monte Carlo (MC) moves within the simulation cell or region for :doc:`wavepacket <atom_style>` atom style.
+Electrons in this atom style may be represented by a sinle or multiple wavepackets.
+For models with one wavepacket per electron the wavepacket center and width are identical with elcetron radius and radius momentum correspondingly.
 The fix changes particles' coordinates, velocities and wavepackets' width and conjugated momenta at each step forming a trial particle configuration.
 The new configuration can be accepted or rejected after total energy evaluation.
 If the energy of the new configuration is grater than the enery of the previously accepted configuration, the current configuration can be accepted with probability